Where did superbugs come from?

 The ability of bacteria to evolve and develop drug resistance has outpaced the production of new antibiotics.
 What’s more, the more frequently antibiotics are misused, the quicker bacteria gain resistance—a big reason why the overprescription and misuse of antibiotics is a major problem in healthcare.

-The Centers for Disease Control and Prevention (CDC) and World Health Organization (WHO) have warned that we soon could be slipping into a post-antibiotic era, where common infections again become untreatable—and, in fact, for some infections, we’re already there
+The Centers for Disease Control and Prevention (CDC) and World Health Organization (WHO) have warned that we soon could be slipping into a post-antibiotic era, where common infections again become untreatable—and, in fact, for some infections, we’re already there.

 The Future of Superbugs

-While alarming, the fight against superbugs isn’t hopeless.
-Both the CDC and WHO have large initiatives aimed at stemming antibiotic resistance, and scientists around the world are working on new drugs to treat the dangerous infections.
+On a larger scale, both the CDC and WHO have had initiatives aimed at stemming antibiotic resistance, and scientists around the world are working on new drugs to treat the dangerous infections.
 Years of research and testing are still needed, but these developments are a positive step toward combatting—and finally defeating—deadly superbugs.

 More On